brnbp/clockit/README.md

         - use -y/-f for force clockin without ask confirmation
     - overwrite any clockin already setted for the day
     - adds notes to day
-    - export/import data (for backup/restore)
+    - export/import data (for backup/restore purpose)